Hyundai Tucson review

 The N Line models feature sporty tweaks both outside and inside, and is Hyundai’s riposte to cars like the VW Tiguan R-Line.
 You get 19-inch alloys, more aggressive bumpers and twin tailpipes, as well as tailgate spoiler and sports seats.
 Top-spec cars feature luxuries such as adaptive cruise control, an electric tailgate, a panoramic glass sunroof, heated and ventilated front seats and wireless mobile phone charging.

 Power options centre around a 1.6-litre turbocharged petrol engine in various states of tune and with varying degrees of hybrid assistance.
-You can have a 148bhp petrol-only model with a regular six-speed manual gearbox or, for around an extra £700, trade-up to a slightly more efficient version with 48-volt mild-hybrid tech and either 148bhp or 178bhp.
+You can have a 148bhp petrol-only model with a regular six-speed manual gearbox, or trade-up to a slightly more efficient version with 48-volt mild-hybrid tech and either 148bhp or 178bhp.

 A full-hybrid model is also available, using a 1.49kWh battery and a 59bhp electric motor that works with the petrol engine to produce a 227bhp total output.
 The engine options are rounded off with a 261bhp four-wheel-drive plug-in hybrid version.